romankempt/hetbuilder/docs/implementation.md

     Where the weight factor $w$ ranges from 0 to 1 and determines if the common unit cell $\mathbf{C}_i$ is either completely given by the lattice of $\mathbf{A}$ or $\mathbf{B}$ or in between.
 This yields a set of atomic configurations for all angles $P = \{\mathbf{(C}_i,\theta_i)\}$.

 4. The set  $P$ can further be reduced by removing symmetry-equivalencies.
-This is achieved by standardization via the Space Group library [spglib](https://atztogo.github.io/spglib/python-spglib.html).
-After standardization, two atomic configurations are considered equivalent if:
+This is achieved via the [XtalComp](https://github.com/allisonvacanti/XtalComp) algorithm.

-   - their space groups match
-   - they have the same number of atoms
-   - they yield the same area

-# Definition of the Stress Measure
+# Definition of the deformation measure

-Dropping the index $i$, one can define the target transformation matrices:
+Dropping the index $i$, one can define the target transformation matrices to measure the stress on the unit cells:

 ```math
 \mathbf{T_A} \mathbf{MA} = \mathbf{C} ~~~~ \mathbf{T_B}  \mathbf{N} \mathbf{R}(\theta) \mathbf{B} = \mathbf{C}